epicfilemcnulty/lilush/DEVELOPMENT.md

 1. A batteries-included LuaJIT runtime with networking, crypto, terminal I/O, and system utilities
 2. A feature-rich Linux shell (Lilush Shell) that showcases these capabilities

-The project is in **beta status** - expect breaking API changes before 1.0.0 release.

 ## Build System

 Lilush uses a custom build generator written in Lua (`buildgen/generate.lua`) that compiles everything into a static binary.